Reykjavik in June: 16 Best Things to Do Under the Midnight Sun

 June is peak whale-watching season in Reykjavik, when calm seas and mild weather increase sightings of humpback whales, minke whales, dolphins, and sometimes orcas just minutes from the city’s harbor.
 Daily whale watching tours from Reykjavik run multiple times a day, and long summer daylight allows for morning, afternoon, or late-evening departures.

-As one of the top things to do in Reykjavik in June, whale watching is a must-do for first-time visitors and families.
+Whale watching is a must-do for families and one of the top recommendations for first-time visitors to Iceland.
 Here's what you need to know about whale watching in Iceland before booking a tour:

 • Most tours depart from Reykjavik’s Old Harbor; other popular whale-watching towns include Akureyri and Husavik.